Video game modding: Total conversion

-A total conversion is a mod of an existing game that extensively removes aspects of the original game, including art, characters, plot, and music, and replaces it with new assets that run on the game's engine Total conversions can result in a completely different genre from the original.
+A total conversion is a mod of an existing game that extensively removes aspects of the original game, including art, characters, plot, and music, and replaces it with new assets that run on the game's engine.
+Total conversions can result in a completely different genre from the original.

 Examples of famous total conversions include Counter-Strike, whose developers were hired by Valve to create a standalone version, Defense of the Ancients, which was the first MOBA to have sponsored tournaments, and Garry's Mod, for which fans created thousands of game modes over its decade-long development.
 The Half-Life modding community splintered across the different total conversions available, often modding for a particular total conversion rather than Half-Life in general.
+Equestria at War, a total conversion mod based on the animated television series My Little Pony: Friendship Is Magic, is a popular mod of Hearts of Iron IV, placing seventh in the players' vote for Mod DB's 2023 Mod of the Year awards.

 Many popular total conversions are later turned into standalone games, replacing any remaining original assets to allow for commercial sale without copyright infringement.
 Some of these mods are even approved for sale while using the IP of the original game, such as Black Mesa.
 League of Legends and Dota 2 were both originally mods for Warcraft III: Reign of Chaos.

 Due to the increasing complexity of games, the amount and quality of total conversion mods has decreased.
 Modders also blame a lack of resources, the remote chances of profit (due to EULAs prohibiting the sale of mods), and the likelihood of a takedown notice from game companies as significant barriers to entry.